3PU/risky-business/README.md

 **I intuitiviely want to understand how to use the navigation and calculator without receiving instructions.**

-This is achieved by using up/down arrows (fontawesome chevron icon) on the compressed sections and using sliders in the calculator which should have an intuitive effectu upon the user and trigger the learned in behavior to use these to interact with the site without the need of any explanation (see testing section for more details).
+This is achieved by using up/down arrows (fontawesome chevron icon) on the compressed sections and using sliders in the calculator which should have an intuitive effect upon the user and trigger the learned in behavior to use these to interact with the site without the need of any explanation (see testing section for more details).

 **I want to receive clear and short explanations of why risk control is important and what each metric/output mentioned on the site means and why I need to pay attention to them as a trader.**

-This is achieved through the eplanatory text in each section and by using tooltips and tips/hints.
+This is achieved through the eplanatory text in each section and by using tooltips on large screens and text snippets on small screens.

-On screen sizes above 768px, tooltip icons 'i' are provided behind each metric/output which display a tooltip with further explanation upon mouse hover.
+On screen sizes above 768px, tooltip icons **'i'** are provided behind each metric/output which display a tooltip with further explanation upon mouse hover.

 On screen sizes below 768px, text snippets are provided within parentheses below each metric/outpit whith further explanation.